Jingyixiong/3D-Multi-FPFHI/README.md

 ```

 ## Dataset
-All datasets are available in [here](https://huggingface.co/datasets/jing222/infra_anomaly_detection/tree/main).
-Please download the data.zip file and unzip all datasets in the `\data` path for replicating our results.
+All datasets are available in [here](https://huggingface.co/datasets/jing222/infra_3DAL/tree/main).
+Please download the data.zip file and unzip all datasets in the `\infra_3DALv2` path for replicating our results.

 ## Usage
 The algorithm can be used for computing anomalies on large-scale infrastructure point clouds.